How Warren Zevon Said Goodbye With ‘The Wind’

-Zevon’s illness certainly fueled the urgency of his final recordings, which betray a frailness in his voice and even in his spirit at times.
-But the defiant tone captured in early songs like “Frank and Jesse James” can be heard in The Wind tracks like “Dirty Life and Times,” and his eternal romance-on-the-rocks fatalism breaks through “She’s Too Good for Me.”
+Zevon's illness certainly fueled the urgency of these final recordings, which betray a frailness in his voice – and even in his spirit, at times.
+But the defiant tone captured in early songs like "Frank and Jesse James" can be heard once more on tracks like "Dirty Life and Times," and his eternal romance-on-the-rocks fatalism breaks through on "She's Too Good for Me."

 But the album is mostly about end days.
 It can't be escaped.
 He knows it, and so do his collaborators and backing musicians.
 Death runs through most of the songs – from "Please Stay," disguised as a lover's plea, to the cover of Bob Dylan's "Knockin' on Heaven's Door."

-It hits hardest on the album’s last track, “Keep Me in Your Heart,” a teary farewell to family, friends and fans.
-From the song’s opening line — “Shadows are falling, and I’m running out of breath” to its last — “These wheels keep turning, but they’re running out of steam / Keep me in your heart for a while” — it’s near impossible to make it through the song without getting choked up.
+It hits hardest on the album's last track, "Keep Me in Your Heart," a teary farewell to family, friends and fans.
+From the song's opening line ("Shadows are falling, and I'm running out of breath") to its last ("These wheels keep turning, but they're running out of steam / Keep me in your heart for a while"), it's nearly impossible to make it through the song without getting choked up.

 The Wind was released on Aug.
 26, 2003, and became Zevon's highest-charting album since Excitable Boy reached No. 8 in 1978, peaking at No. 12.
 The album and several songs were nominated for Grammys; it won for Best Contemporary Folk Album, and "Disorder in the House," the Springsteen duet, won for Best Rock Vocal Performance.
 Two weeks after the album's release, on Sept.
 7, Zevon passed away.